iifawzi/rabbitmq-x-death-headers-exchange/README.md

 ## License

-See LICENSE file for details.
+This project is licensed under the Mozilla Public License 2.0 - see the LICENSE file for details.